gsmainclusivetechlab/mmapi-java-sdk/mmapi-java-sdk-samples/README.md

 -   Java JDK-1.8 or higher
 -   Apache Maven 3 or higher

-## Installation
+## Setup

-1. Build the jar file using  'mvn clean package' command
-2. Copy 'mmapi-java-sdk' jar file to your project's classpath
+- Copy 'mmapi-java-sdk' jar file to your project's classpath

-In order to build the SDK from the source code you need to use Apache Maven and Java 1.8+

-- Run 'mvn clean package' to build jar file

-### For Testing

 - Copy the config.properties.sample file to config.properties and enter your credentials in the appropriate fields.